‘You don’t need to be an artist to be creative’

 Our contemporary society places a high value on achievement, and we are frequently evaluated based on performance and technical abilities.
 The fear of judgment, especially if we don't consider ourselves great artists, can lead to discouragement.

-Confessions from many, including myself, reveal a tendency to abandon arts as a subject or hobby due to the perceived inadequacy of what we produce.
+Confessions from many, including myself, reveal a tendency to abandon the arts as a subject or hobby due to the perceived inadequacy of what we produce.
 However, it's essential to recognise that engaging in art or music, regardless of our perceived skill level, can be profoundly beneficial.

 Creativity can serve as a powerful therapeutic tool for emotional expression, gaining fresh insights, discovering coping mechanisms, and releasing pent-up emotions.
 Extensive research consistently highlights the positive impact of engaging in creative activities, demonstrating mood enhancement, stress reduction, and overall improved well-being.